tkellogg/tkellogg.github.com/_posts/2023-10-01-interpretability.md

     like a black box approach might work.
 For example, there are [libraries][jsonformer] that force LLM output to conform to a schema by wrapping the LLM and preventing invalid sequences of words.
 I could see a similar approach that combined both approaches; the wrapper predicts if the model is hallucinating and forces only softer language to be generated.
-I'm not smart enough to pull that off, so I'm hoping it's actually possible.
+(I'm not smart enough to pull that off, so I'm hoping it's actually possible.)
 - _**Mind melding**_: Alright, not sure what word to use here, but everyone has a different mental model, like we talked about earlier.
 It would be great if an LLM were able to adjust it's explanations based on who it's talking to.
 For example, if I'm explaining how a software component works, I use completely different language when talking to a sales person versus a fellow engineer.
-This seems like a far-out request, but it also seems necessary.
+This seems like a far-out request for an LLM to do the same, but it also seems necessary.
 - _**Referential transparency**_: in other words, sending the same text to an LLM should always give the same result.
     This is actually 100% solved via the `temperature` parameter for most open source LLMs.
 However, OpenAI will change traffic flow under high load in a way that has the same effect as ignoring this parameter.
 It's an easy